 Whether you were upset by the announcement of a new swapping fee for FuelRod chargers at Disney Parks, taken aback by the news, or simply indifferent, here’s the latest development.
 A class action lawsuit has been filed against the FuelRod company now that FuelRod users will be charged every time they swap out their chargers at Disneyland and Walt Disney World.

 The lawsuit — filed on October 25 in the U.S. District Court for the Southern District of California in San Diego — accuses FuelRod’s parent companies, Tricopian, Inc. and SaveMe Batteries North America, and related parties of false and misleading advertising as well as breach of contract, violation of the California Unfair Competition Law, and violation of the California Consumer Legal Remedies Act.
-According to the OC Register, the class-action suit was filed by the L.A. law office of Francis J. Flynn Jr. on behalf of Sarasota, Florida plaintiff Gabriel Veasey, who purchased a $30 FuelRod portable charger at Walt Disney World that included “free unlimited swaps” at a kiosk machine, even though the machines now say that they will charge a fee with every swap.
+According to the OC Register, the class-action suit was filed by the L.A. law office of Francis J. Flynn Jr. on behalf of Sarasota, Florida, plaintiff Gabriel Veasey, who purchased a $30 FuelRod portable charger at Walt Disney World that included “free unlimited swaps” at a kiosk machine, even though the machines now say that they will charge a fee with every swap.

 Here’s what the case filing reads:

 So what does this mean?
-Well, it all stems from the recent increase in price for swapping FuelRod rechargable battery packs at Disney Parks.
+Well, it all stems from the recent increase in price for swapping FuelRod rechargeable battery packs at Disney Parks.
 Previously, FuelRod marketed itself as a charging system with “free, unlimited swaps,” meaning users could bring their empty FuelRod charger to any kiosk and swap it out for a fully charged one at no extra cost.
-But now, it will cost $3 to swap a FuelRod charger at any kiosk at the Disney Parks, and the price will vary at other kiosks outside of Disney.
+But now, it will cost $3 to swap a FuelRod charger at any kiosk at the Disney Parks, and the price will vary at other booths outside of Disney.

 “With the chargers themselves undersized and underpowered as compared to their price tag, why would someone pay $30 for this device?” reads the lawsuit.
-“The answer is that they are not simply paying for the device, they are paying for the service that accompanies it.”
+“The answer is that they are not simply paying for the device; they are paying for the service that accompanies it.”